Swimming Lessons for Pre-School Age Children

 Consider these major factors when deciding what type of lessons your child should take.

 - Private Lessons - These will cost the most but you get one-on-one time with the teacher.
 However, I believe that good peer pressure is created in a class-like setting urging other students to watch and see if they can "do it" also.

 - Length of Class - It is traditional to teach a two-week class for 30 minutes, 10 days.
 One year this was not convenient for me and I taught a one-week class for an hour a day.
-I never returned to the traditional schedule again.
+The traditional schedule was history!
 I found that lengthening the class time gave the students a longer period to perfect the skills for that day and the next day, we reviewed what we learned and moved forward.
-It was very interesting to me that the one-week method had the children "peaking out" at the exact same time as would have happened in a two-week lesson but I felt the skill level was higher and more refined.
+It was very interesting to me that the one-week method had the children "peaking out" at the exact same time as would have happened in a two-week lesson but the resulting skill level was higher and more refined.

 - Parents Need To Leave the Premises - Please ask your parents to wait in the front yard or leave the premises while lessons are going on.
 If they stay, all that does is create the need for the child to act out or always ask the parent to "watch me!".
-On the last day of lessons, I invite all parents to watch the class so they can see their child's progress, and hear the words I am saying for the skills so they can continue instructing the lessons for the summer.
+On the last day of lessons, parents are invited to watch the class so they can see their child's progress, and hear the words used for the skills so they can continue instructing the lessons for the summer.

 ...National Water Safety Month.